 The world's population continues to grow, with projections forecasting about 9.8 billion citizens by 2050.* That growth creates a global need for public health professionals who may develop innovative solutions that promote equitable access to care.
 Help eradicate health disparities when you earn your Master of Public Health with a concentration in Global Health.

-SNHU's global health master's program puts you on a path toward progress.
+SNHU's MPH program puts you on a path toward progress.
 By joining the global health movement, you invest in the world by working toward access to equitable healthcare across all borders.
 Our online degree prepares you to raise awareness of health as a basic human right, whether it's through research, financial assistance or policy analysis.

 Program outcomes include:

 As a private, nonprofit university, SNHU has one mission - to help you see yourself succeed.
-The benefits of earning your online master's in global health at SNHU include:
+The benefits of earning your MPH in global health online at SNHU include:

 From designing educational platforms to analyzing today’s health issues, you’ll open yourself up to a variety of roles in the field that allow to you serve on a global level.

 The global health concentration takes your public health degree further into worldwide well-being.
 Our program pairs a solid foundation of public health issues with three courses that allow you to specialize in the principles and policies of the global health environment.

 This course is a required, foundational course.
 It acquaints the student with the history of public health, the structure of the public health system, the ten essentials services, and the core knowledge areas in order to gain an understanding of the complex factors impacting health behaviors in the community.
 This course is designed to introduce the students to the range of public health professions and to motivate their interests in public health courses.
 The course also will introduce the development of a professional portfolio.